 The information you provide will be held securely by us and/or our data processors whether the information is in electronic or physical format.

-Oracle Taleo - When you apply for a job you will provide the requested information to the RI’s Applicant Tracking System (Oracle Taleo) who provide this online service for us.
+Oracle Taleo – When you apply for a job you will provide the requested information to Relief International’s Applicant Tracking System (Oracle Taleo) who provide this online service for us.
 Once you click ‘apply now’ you will be taken to Oracle Taleo’s website and they will hold the information you submit but only Relief International will have access to it.

 Docusign – If we send you a conditional offer we send you this via Docusign, where you can sign relevant documents electronically.